 3 Takeaways From Building AI Agents in Freight Tech

-I spent 2 years building AI agents at a freight tech startup.
-Production agents, real workflows, millions of conversations.
+I spent two years building AI agents at a freight tech startup.
+Production agents, messy business process, millions of conversations.
 Here's what stuck.

 See like an LLM.

 Same intuition applies to task design.
-If you want a probabilistic model to do something on behalf of users at 95%+ accuracy, you don't hand it a complicated question.
-You strip it back to the simplest possible ask.
+If a probabilistic model needs to do something on behalf of users at 98%+ accuracy, you really don't want to hand it a complicated question.
+Strip the task back to the simplest possible ask.

 Great models still make weird mistakes at scale.

-Run a frontier LLM on millions of inputs for the same task.
-You'll see strange things at the edges.
+Run an LLM on millions of inputs for the same task, and you'll see strange things at the edges.

-And the curated eval data gave us other superpowers: finetuning when warranted, onboarding new team members faster, aligning ground truth across the team.
+And the curated eval data gave us other superpowers: finetuning when warranted, onboarding new team members faster, aligning ground truth across the team, the list goes on.

-Capability evals (crafting hard test sets) were less useful for us.
+Crafting hard test sets (capability evals) were less useful for us.
 Our agents had one job: facilitate the freight transaction.
 Since gpt-4o, LLMs have been able to handle what we were asking.
 Fixating on impossible inputs (garbled inbound emails, voice calls with huge transcription errors) wasn't worth it.
 Those failures are acceptable.
 Better to build evals around valid input data.

 One more thing here: we were observability maximalists.
 Log everything.
 You can't fix what you can't see.
 When something breaks at 2am, you want to know exactly which step went sideways.